Page Navigation

 Births, Deaths and Marriages

 Responsibility for birth, death and marriage records reside with state and territory governments in Australia.
-Through the database you will be able to conduct family history research and even order copies of historical registrations.
+Follow the links to State and Territory Registry offices and to their freely accessible online indexes, where available.
+In these indexes you will be able to conduct family history research and even order copies of historical registrations

 W3.CSS